schneems/sextant/README.md

 # Sextant

-Helps you find your routes on a long Journey on Rails
+Helps you find your routes on a long Journey on Rails.

 ## What